pret/pokeemerald/INSTALL.md

 If you run into trouble, ask for help on Discord or IRC (see [README.md](README.md)).

 ## Windows
-Windows has instructions for building with three possible terminals, if users encounter unexpected errors in following instructions for one of the terminals.
-These instructions are:
+Windows has instructions for building with three possible terminals, providing 3 different options in case the user stumbled upon unexpected errors.
 - [Windows 10 (WSL1)](#windows-10-wsl1) (**Fastest, highly recommended**, Windows 10 only)
 - [Windows (msys2)](#windows-msys2) (Second fastest)
 - [Windows (Cygwin)](#windows-cygwin) (Slowest)